From the studio to the stage

 A personal favourite is placing limiters on any FX channels.
 More for peace of mind but I know if things go mental it will never get too out of hand.

-Tip: When mapping your midi controllers set the max level of feedback on delays to a level that prevents it from ever going too wild, feeding back on itself and destroying your sound
+Tip: When mapping your midi controllers set the max level of feedback on delays to a level that prevents it from ever going too wild and destroying your sound.

 A great way to add a level of safety is to use dummy clips in Ableton.
 These can be blank clips that only include automation data so won’t make any sound.
 A good use of these is to have one on every drop that turns off your effects, ensures all filters are up (especially on drums) and resets all your faders to where they need to be.
 There’s nothing worse than going for your epic drop only to find most of the track has a High Pass Filter on it.